Reyleth/T1A2-Portfolio/README.md

 ## Website Overview & Features

-This document was designied with 3 main viewport width breakpoints in mind.
+This document was designied with three main viewport width breakpoints in mind.
 Mobile, Tablet and Desktop.
 Each viewport type has some unique styling to accomodate.
 This portfolio contains four main pages and five blogs.
 For the overall font I decided to use "Noto Serif" for the content and "Poppins" for the headings because they seemed to match my design goal.
 I sourced these fonts from <https://fonts.google.com/>.

-### Nav
+### Nav Component

 ![Navbar image](./docs/imgs/navbar_image.png)